 At this point, the hacker activates the malware, locks you out, and demands money.

-The key to stopping a ransomware attack is to limit a hacker’s opportunity to spread their malware throughout your systems.
+The key to stopping an attack is to limit a hacker’s opportunity to spread their malware throughout your systems.

 This article covers how ransomware attacks spread, common weaknesses, and how to stop ransomware from spreading.